finitespace/BME280/README.md

 # BME280
-Provides an Arduino library for reading and interpreting Bosch BME280 data.
+Provides an Arduino library for reading and interpreting Bosch BME280 data over I2C and SPI.

 ## Table of Contents